Associate Professor and Section Head, Philosophy

 - ORED Grant (International Conference Travel), 2017

-Dr. Goldgaber is currently working on a scholarly monograph entitled Speculative Grammatology: Deconstruction and The New Materialism
+Dr. Goldgaber is author of Speculative Grammatology: Deconstruction and the New Materialism (2020, Edinburgh University Press).

 Recent Articles/Book Chapters/Reviews: